docarray/docarray/docs/user_guide/storing/index_qdrant.md

 The following is a starter script for using the [QdrantDocumentIndex][docarray.index.backends.qdrant.QdrantDocumentIndex], based on the [Qdrant](https://qdrant.tech/) vector search engine.

+For general usage of a Document Index, see the [general user guide](./first_steps.md#document-index).

 !!! tip "See all configuration options"
     To see all configuration options for the [QdrantDocumentIndex][docarray.index.backends.qdrant.QdrantDocumentIndex], you can do the following: